 This is where a scrim and light bar come in handy.
 If you’re shooting during the day, the sun can create hot spots and high contrast areas, causing your image to have some dark spots, like in the foot wells.
 Using a scrim can help diffuse some of the sun’s natural light and create a soft area in the section you are shooting.
 Use the sun to your advantage too – you can get low and aim your camera up, giving you a chance for some nice lens flair or sunbursts.

 I usually do just one exposure for an interior shot, but there are times when multiple are required, especially at night, and for this I’ll use my Ice Light.
 It can be mounted on a stand and used as a conventional light, which is great for helping to focus light where you want it.
 Trouble spots are usually foot wells, where heavy shadow lives, and windows, which can reflect the light, so be mindful of how every part of your shot looks.

 There are some additional things you can do at night to show off the interior:

-- Ensure the dash board lights are lit up, and try doing a timed exposure where you rev the engine and have the tachometer spinning.
+- Ensure the dash board lights are lit up.
+Try doing a timed exposure where you rev the engine and have the tachometer spinning.

 Interior shots don’t have to be boring.
 Just like you might on the outside, vary your lens angle to get different points.
-Try sitting in the back seat and shooting over the shoulder of the front passenger seat, aiming for the steering wheel.
+Try sitting in the back seat and shooting over the shoulder of the front seat, aiming for the steering wheel.
 Get close so the front seat is blurred in front of you, giving the shot some depth.
-Or, get low in front of the driver side open door and aim up at the driver’s seat, giving it a more heroic look.
+Or, get low in front of the driver side open door and aim up at the driver’s seat.
+It’ll give your shot a more heroic look.

 That little clock in the dashboard?
 The shift patter on top of the shifter?
 The stitching on a head rest?
 They all matter, and they all help tell the story of how special a car is.
 So after you shoot everything from a wide angle scale, focus in on the little things.
 They could be the difference between selling the car or just making it an also-ran.